What is Latuda Uses, warnings & interactions

 |Children 10 to 17 with bipolar depression

-Please note, these are generally recommended doses, but your doctor may tell you to take a different dose.
+Please note that these are generally recommended doses, but your doctor may tell you to take a different dose.
 Always take your Latuda as directed by the doctor who prescribed it to you.

 What if I miss a Latuda dose?